• Press Release

 ###

 The Institute of Scrap Recycling Industries, Inc., (ISRI) is the “Voice of the Recycling Industry.”
-ISRI represents approximately 1,500 companies in 21 chapters nationwide that process, broker and consume scrap commodities, including metals, paper, plastics, glass, rubber, electronics and textiles.
-With headquarters in Washington, DC, ISRI provides education, advocacy and compliance training and promotes public awareness of the vital role recycling plays in the US economy, global trade and environment.
+ReMA represents approximately 1,500 companies in 21 chapters nationwide that process, broker and consume scrap commodities, including metals, paper, plastics, glass, rubber, electronics and textiles.
+With headquarters in Washington, DC, ReMA provides education, advocacy and compliance training and promotes public awareness of the vital role recycling plays in the US economy, global trade and environment.

 You are not allowed to post comments.